home / writing

 alias ...="cd ../.." # jump back two dirs

-Beyond just saving keystrokes, you’re reducing the mental overhead of context switching.
-When you want to edit your Neovim config, you don’t want to remember the path and type out two commands.
-You want to type ev and be there.
+Beyond just saving keystrokes, I’m reducing the mental overhead of context switching.
+When I want to edit my Neovim config, I don’t want to remember the path and type out two commands.
+I want to type ev and be there.

 proj() {